CONTACT US DIRECTLY TO ENQUIRE OR ORDER

 Suitable for grilling at the table for up to 8 people.

 This Konro-5 is extremely efficient and portable.
-Although you can use regular charcoal we suggest it is partnered with our Tosa binchotan charcoal which can be found in our HEAT page.
-Charcoal burns for longer and creates even heat distribution.
+Although you can use regular charcoal we suggest it is partnered with our binchotan charcoal which can be found on our Binchotan page.
+Binchotan charcoal is smell and smoke-free, burns for longer and creates even heat distribution.

 TIP: Remove the grill mesh to grill your favorite skewers.